jatwell93/sp-reporter/README.md

    - Delete individual reports with the 🗑️ button
    - Select multiple reports and delete them all at once
    - Select multiple reports and combine them into a single document with the 🔗 button

+### Current Tasks Report Usage

+1. Click the "📋 Current Tasks" button in the header
+2. **Set your filter criteria**:
+  - **Due Date Range**: Select start and end dates to filter tasks by their due dates
+  - **Filter by Tags**: Check this option to enable tag filtering
+  - **Select Tags**: Choose specific tags to filter tasks (only shown when tag filtering is enabled)
+3. Click "Generate Current Tasks Report"
+4. The current tasks report will appear in a modal showing:
+  - All active (non-completed) tasks
+  - Tasks grouped by due date, with a "No Due Date" section for tasks without due dates
+  - Comprehensive task details including:
+    - Task titles
+    - Project names (when enabled in preferences)
+    - Due dates (when available and enabled)
+    - Tags (when available and enabled)
+    - Time estimates (when available and enabled)
+    - Notes/descriptions (when available and enabled)
+    - Subtasks (when available and enabled)
+5. **Customize the report display** by adjusting preferences in the ⚙️ settings menu
+6. **Copy to Clipboard** to paste the current tasks report anywhere
+7. **Save the report** with a custom name for future reference
+8. Current tasks reports are saved with a 📋 icon and labeled as "Current Tasks" in the saved reports list

 ## Report Format